 Start with your company or organization’s name, then your title, and years worked.
 This could be specific dates, or it could also just be length of time at each position.
 There was no real reasoning behind how I did it — simply what I felt like at the time.

 Often the hardest part of creating a resume, you want to make sure that your bullet points under each work experience accurately reflect your time and accomplishments there.
 This can be challenging with limited space, so shoot for 4-5 bullet points per listing.
 The main point here is that you want specific achievements and responsibilities.
 It’s not enough that you set up a Facebook page — how many “likes” did it get?
 Did it lead to sales or generate any revenue?
 Perhaps you were in retail.
 How many customers did you serve per day/month?
 How much revenue did your location produce?
 This was a point that I could have improved in my resume.
 I had a few specifics sprinkled throughout, but I would have been better off with even more.
 Employers, more than ever, want to see that you not only performed an action, but saw results from that action.

 You also want to start each phrase with an action verb.
-This can be quite challenging if you aren’t naturally a writer, so here’s a great list to get you started.
 You never want to start phrases with “I” and you want to stay away from using the same verb more than once, if you can.
 If it’s your resume, it’s obvious that you are the one who accomplished these tasks, and it looks and sounds bad to write, “I made…I made…I made…”

 Skills/Certifications: Skip the Generals, Be Honest

 In this section, it’s tempting to say you are an expert with Microsoft Word or that you know how to use an iPhone.
 Employers don’t care about that, and assume that most people applying know how to do the basics of the job they are applying for.
 If you’re going for a social media marketing position, they’d hope you know how to use Facebook.
 If you’re applying to be a bank teller, they’ll probably assume you can count money.